For Pro Speech customers

 When you smile, you’re showing that you’re confident in what you’re saying and will appear more composed and friendly.
 On most occasions, like weddings, your audience wants to hear what you have to say.
 But, on other occasions.
 You may see an audience filled with blank faces.
 In any case - smile.
 A genuine smile will lighten the mood and will hopefully turn those blank faces into smiling ones.
 Perhaps surprisingly, it may also make you feel more confident when you speak.
 Smiling should also be used throughout your speech when you wish to create a happier mood, make a key point and create a momentary connection with your audience that feels quite personal.

 Practice smiling during your speech in front of a mirror to see how it looks at key points during your speech.
 After some practice, you will get a feel of when a smile is appropriate.

 Using Gestures Correctly

-Pleasure, paid, sincerity, sarcasm - every feeling can be detected by your audience through your body language.
+Pleasure, pain, sincerity, sarcasm - every feeling can be detected by your audience through your body language.
 This includes hands and legs as well as facial expressions.
-Generally, gestures are used to express size, weight, shape, direction and location, and hand gestures can be used to add emphasis and point out an action.
+Generally, gestures are used to express size, weight, shape, direction, and location, and hand gestures can be used to add emphasis and point out an action.

 Each gesture you use must be expressed in such a way that it is clear to the audience.
 But, keep them deliberate so that the points don’t seem exaggerated.
-Keep a general rule in mind - a gesture is good when it helps the audience to understand the speech without drawing the attention on the gestures only.
-Focusing mostly on gestures is good for stand up comedy, but not good when you are delivering a speech.
+Keep a general rule in mind - a gesture is good when it helps the audience to understand the speech without drawing attention to the gestures only.
+Focusing mostly on gestures is good for stand-up comedy, but not good when you are delivering a speech.

 Keep in mind that if you are speaking using a podium, only your face and arms will be visible to the audience.
 In this instance, it may be best to stay away from whole-body movements.